shyamddesai/NutriPapi/README.md

 - The NutriPapi system shall allow the user to input the ingredients that they have in the fridge
 - The NutriPapi system shall allow the user to set their dietary preferences in the profile (such as vegetarian, vegan, lactose intolerant, no nuts, etc.) to filter out the ingredients from the suggested meals
 - The NutriPapi system shall allow the user to set and update their personal information eg weight, height, gender, weight goals
-- The NutriPapi system shall allow the user to access and log their meal and exercise history
+- The NutriPapi system shall allow the user to access and log their meal history
 - The NutriPapi ​system shall allow users to delete the accounts they created.

 ### System Requirements: